-TLDR: by default, Illustrator provides a glaring white background for each file.
+TLDR: by default, Illustrator provides a harsh white background for each file.
 For a much nicer experience:

 - enable the Transparency Grid (cmd-shift-D)